Rigobert Song: International career

-Considered a key player for Cameroon for over a decade, Song played in the 1994, 1998, 2002 and 2010 FIFA World Cups.
-He made his international debut on 22 September 1993 in a game against Mexico.
+Considered a key player for Cameroon for over a decade, Song played in the 1994, 1998, 2002 and 2010 World Cups.
+He made his international debut on 22 September 1993, in a game against Mexico.

 At only 17 years old, Song was given a surprise call-up to Henri Michel's Cameroon squad for the 1994 World Cup, playing two group matches in the finals against Sweden and Brazil.
-He received a red card in the match against Brazil, becoming the youngest player ever to be sent off in a World Cup, aged 17.
-Led by ageless striker Roger Milla, the Indomitable Lions were knocked out in the group stage.
-The 24 years and 42 days age gap between Milla (42 years and 35 days) and 17-year-old future captain Song (17 years and 358 days) became (and remains) the largest between two teammates in World Cup history.
+He received a red card in the match against Brazil, becoming the youngest player ever to be sent off in a World Cup.
+Led by veteran striker Roger Milla, the Indomitable Lions were knocked out in the group stage.
+The 24 years and 42 days age gap between Milla (42 years and 35 days) and future captain Song (17 years and 358 days) became (and remains) the largest between two teammates in World Cup history.

 Song then participated at the 1998 World Cup.
-Led by Song, Patrick Mboma and 17-year old young striker Samuel Eto'o, Cameroon were eliminated in the group stage following a draw with Austria (1–1), a loss to Italy (3–0) and another draw with Chile.
-After receiving a red card in the last game against La Roja, Song broke another record—he became the first player ever to be sent off at two different World Cups.
+Led by Song, Patrick Mboma and 17-year old striker Samuel Eto'o, Cameroon were eliminated in the group stage following a draw with Austria (1–1), a loss to Italy (3–0) and another draw with Chile.
+After receiving a red card in the last game against La Roja, Song broke another record: he became the first player ever to be sent off at two different World Cups.
 Zinedine Zidane, who was also sent off at this World Cup, has since achieved this feat as well, receiving his second red card in the final of the 2006 tournament.